Brandon Amateur Radio Club Inc.

 History of BARC’S newly acquired VHF/UHF repeater VE4IHF located at Adam Lake, MB using VHF frequency 146.85/25 and UHF 444.325/449.325

-On Wednesday at 7:45 PM, August 18, 2010 I, Dave Snydal, VE4XN phoned John Moore WØYHF, consultant for UTMA that we are withdrawing from the St Johns, ND site as there is not enough usage, costly LLIA INS, restricted access to the site, crossing the border etc etc. I gave John the dates Bruce VE4KQ and I are available to meet him at the site, Sept 4– 10 or on Thursday or Friday Sept 9/10 to retrieve the repeater equipment.
+2010 August 18 – On Wednesday at 7:45 PM, I Dave Snydal, VE4XN phoned John Moore WØYHF, consultant for UTMA that we are withdrawing from the St Johns, ND site as there is not enough usage, costly LLIA INS, restricted access to the site, crossing the border etc etc. I gave John the dates Bruce VE4KQ and I are available to meet him at the site, Sept 4– 10 or on Thursday or Friday Sept 9/10 to retrieve the repeater equipment.
 As Bruce has the green cards for all.

 Bruce VE4KQ, and Dave VE4XN, did the removal and Bruce plans to put the repeater back on the air temporarily from his cottage site at Killarney until we find a suitable repeater site north of the border.

-On approximately November 13, 2010 Bruce, VE4KQ removed the duplexer which will be tuned up by Kevin, VE4MR, hence the repeater off the air presently.
+2010 November 13 – (approx) Bruce, VE4KQ removed the duplexer which will be tuned up by Kevin, VE4MR, hence the repeater off the air presently.

 Elevation at Adam Lake is 2321 ft and the antenna is up 120′ which is approx 20” higher than it was at St Johns, ND.